facelessuser/pymdown-extensions/SECURITY.md

 Reports will be kept private until the issue is properly understood.

-If the report is accepted, we will request a CVE from GitHub and work with the reporter to find a resolution.
+If the report is accepted we will notify Tidelift (who we've partnered with), request a CVE from GitHub, and work with the reporter to find a resolution.
 Work will be done privately, and the final commit will not mention the security issue.

 The fix, announcement, and release will be negotiated with the reporter.